Italy recommends Pfizer or Moderna booster for those who had J&J shot | Health

 - Italy

-Italy's medicines agency AIFA on Wednesday recommended a booster of the Pfizer-BioNTech or Moderna vaccine to those innoculated with the Johnson & Johnson shot, a source close to the agency said.
-All those who have had a single shot of the J&J vaccine, regardless of age, about 1.6 million people in Italy, will be eligible to receive the booster, the source added.
+Italy's medicines agency AIFA on Wednesday recommended a booster of the Pfizer-BioNTech or Moderna vaccine to those innoculated with the Johnson & Johnson shot.

+All those who have had a single shot of the J&J vaccine, regardless of age - about 1.6 million people in Italy - will be eligible to receive the booster from six months after the first dose, the agency said in statement.
+It said it considered the booster necessary because the J&J vaccine had showed a slow decline in efficacy against mild and moderate forms of the disease as the months went by.

 Italy started to inoculate vulnerable groups and the over 60s with a third vaccine dose in September.
 More than 44.8 million Italians, or 83% of the population over the age of 12, are fully vaccinated against COVID.